mobilecoinfoundation/mobilecoin/crypto/sig/README.md

 If a PRF is used to compute the nonce, then the nonce is hard to distinguish from random even if the messages that are signed are adversarially chosen.

 For this generation, we can think of the private key as a source of entropy for a *secret seed* to the PRF.
 We note that when secret entropy like this is available, then PRFs exist under weak assumptions, and do not require the "random oracle model" for hash functions.
 (See for instance [Chapter 3.8 in Pass "A Course in Cryptography"](https://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf)
 It is known that PRFs of this form exist if cryptographic Pseudorandom Generators (PRGs) exist.
 [Hastad, Impagliazzo, Levin and Luby famously showed](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.185.988) that PRG's exist if and only if one-way functions exist.
 This is a necessary assumption for semantically-secure symmetric key cryptography.)

-In the `sign` function in this crate, we take as an assumption that secret-prefix-Blake2b is a PRF.
+In the `sign` function in this crate, we take as an assumption that a Merlin Transcript's [`challenge_bytes`](https://docs.rs/merlin/1.0.3/merlin/struct.Transcript.html#method.challenge_bytes) method is a PRF.

 The [ed25519 manuscript]((http://ed25519.cr.yp.to/ed25519-20110926.pdf)) from 2011-09-26 has remarks in the section "pseudorandom generation of r", where
 `r` is the nonce, which support this idea: